Your Cart

 When we eat a meal that contains a mix of different nutrients, our bodies absorb vitamins and minerals in various amounts depending on the exact concoction that we’ve eaten.
 That’s because nutrients interact with each other, sometimes in complex ways.

 Certain vitamins and minerals — whether eaten in food or taken in supplement form — are capable of enhancing how well other nutrients are absorbed.
-But some combinations work against one another and can block absorption.
+But some combinations work against one another and can block proper nutrient absorption

 Multivitamins can help to fill in nutritional gaps in your diet if you are unable to meet your needs through your diet alone.
 That being said, it’s still necessary to eat a balanced, nutritious diet, considering you may not absorb 100 percent of the nutrients you take in supplement form.